bigmcqueen/article-link-sender/README.md

-This program automatically notifies you of sites that offer medical articles.
+The program automatically notifies sites offering medical articles to your LINE account.